czhu21/group5_lazor/README.md

 ### Solving

 The lazor.py file contains the actual solver. bff_files contains .bff files which are plaintext representations of a given Lazors board.
-To solve a given board, execute the following:
+To solve a given board, execute the following (or run whatever version of python you have):

 ```
 $ python3 lazor.py